 By Penny Bauder, Environmental Scientist, Founder of Green Kid Crafts

-While STEM programs get a ton of attention and accolades (and rightfully so!), STEAM programs are just as important.
 Many people are familiar with the popular educational initiative of STEM (Science, Technology, Engineering, and Mathematics), but lately many parents, educators, and school administrators are favoring a new term: STEAM.
 The phrase retains the original STEM subjects as tenets, but includes an A which stands for Arts.
-The shift addresses the focus on creative skills to boost engagement by making learning more fun and accessible.
+To be clear, this doesn’t mean that Art replaces time focusing on the hard sciences but rather that it allows for a focus on creative skills to boost engagement by making learning more fun and accessible across subjects.

 Why is STEAM learning becoming such a hot topic right now?
-Both STEM/STEAM related careers are in such high demand that the Federal Government has just extended a provision allowing foreign students that are earning degrees in STEM fields a visa extension, now allowing them to stay for up to three years of “on the job training.”
-The US Department of Education reports that the number of STEM jobs in the United States will grow by 14% from 2010 to 2020, growth that is considered “much faster “ than the national average of 5-8% across all job sectors.
-Computer programming and IT jobs top the list of the the hardest to fill jobs, according to a recent study done by McKinsey.
+Both STEM/STEAM related careers are in such high demand that in 2016 Federal Government extended a provision allowing a visa extension to foreign students earning degrees in STEM fields.
+The U.S. Dept of Labor Statistics projects employment in STEM occupations to grow to more than 9 million between 2012 and 2022, an increase of nearly 1 million jobs.
+Computer programming and IT jobs top the list of the hardest to fill jobs, according to a recent study done by McKinsey.
 Despite this, the most popular college majors are not STEM related.
-So how can we get more kids involved in STEM, and create a strong and able workforce.
+So how can we get more kids involved in STEM, and create a strong and able workforce?

 By teaching STEAM, of course.

-The inclusion of the arts component into STEM makes it more fun to learn, and more approachable to kids, especially younger kids with shorter attention spans.
+Interest in STEM can spark in different ways and the inclusion of the arts component into STEM curriculum makes it more fun to learn and more approachable to kids, especially younger children with shorter attention spans.
 A child who has never seen code or computer science learning will be less intimidated and more engaged if it includes something they are familiar with, like an art component.
-Children need to be engaged in learning, and learn in ways that can hold their attention, the way social media, and internet sites like Youtube do.
+Children need to be engaged in learning and that means holding their attention on the subject matter.
 The easiest way to do this is to make it fun and interesting.
-The inclusion of arts does this, for a wider range of children.

-Here are six specific reasons why STEAM learning should be a integral part of every educational program.
+Here are seven specific reasons why STEAM learning should be an integral part of every educational program.

 1. Encourages independent thinking